thomassuedbroecker/local-dev-junit/README.md

 **!!!
 UNDER CONSTRUCTION !!!**

-# Write and execute a JUnit test for a Java microservice based on MircoProfile running at the OpenLiberty server in the development mode
+# Write and execute a JUnit test for a Java microservice based on MircoProfile and the OpenLiberty development mode

 The project does only contain the technical basics: how to develop a [JUnit](https://junit.org/junit5/) test for the Authors microservice from the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run both microservice and JUnit test with a [OpenLiberty server in the development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).